 -

-In accordance with Art.28 of the PIPL, sensitive PI can only be processed with specific purpose(s) and sufficient necessity and strict protection measures shall be adopted.
-Processing of sensitive PI is subject to special transparency and separate consent requirement.
-PI processors shall, in addition to the disclosure matters stipulated in Art.
-17, inform individuals of the necessity of processing his/her sensitive PI and the impact on his/her personal rights and interests, unless otherwise prescribed by laws.12 Processing of sensitive PI is subject to separate consent requirement13, but it is only required where the processing is originally based on consent (discussed in Question 6 above).
-PIA is required for processing of sensitive PI, and the PIA report and related documentation shall be kept for at least three years.14 It’s recommended that companies implement stringent technical and organizational measures for sensitive PI protection on the basis of data classification and grading mechanism, and keep tuned to any legislative developments, enforcement trends and industrial practices.
+PI processors shall, in addition to the disclosure matters stipulated in Art.17, inform individuals of the necessity of processing their sensitive PI and the impact on their personal rights and interests, unless otherwise provided by law.12 separate consent requirement is required for processing sensitive PI13, but only when the consent is the legal basis for processing (discussed in Question 6 above).
+Furthermore, PIA is required for processing sensitive PI, and the PIA report and related documentation shall be kept for at least three years.14 Besides, specialized rules shall be formulated when processing the PI of minors under the age of 14.
+It is recommended that companies implement stringent technical and organizational safeguards for sensitive PI protection based on data classification and grading mechanism, and remain vigilant to any legislative developments, enforcement trends and industrial practices.

 Footnote(s):